open-power/hostboot/src/subtree/openbmc/libmctp/README.md

  2. as a set of sources to be included into the containing project (either imported, or as a git subtree/submodule)

-For (1), you can use the top-level makefile to produce `libmtcp.a`.
+For (1), you can use the top-level makefile to produce `libmctp.a`.

 For (2), the `Makefile.inc` file provides the minimum set of dependencies to either build libmctp.a, or just the actual object files (`LIBMCTP_OBS`), which